-I got my first Aussie – McCoy when I decided to get another dog to keep my first dog Shasta company.
-Shasta was a mixed breed but was clearly a Black-Tri colour.
-Knowing nothing about dog breeders I combed the internet and asked a breeder not far away if she had any tri-colour dogs.
+I got my first Aussie – McCoy – when I decided to get another dog to keep my first dog Shasta company.
+Shasta was a mixed breed but was clearly a Black-Tri (black, white and brown) colour.
+Knowing nothing about dog breeders I combed the internet and asked a breeder not far away if she had any tri-coloured dogs.
 Many breeders are not impressed when you ask for a certain colour but this one had the dog.

-So I ended up with McCoy (lower right in the pic above), and the rest is history.
+So I ended up with McCoy, and the rest is history.
 Then, I learned about Australian Shepherds.

-They are funny, have a bark that is part bark and part howl, make funny noises, are beautiful, and come in many colours, shapes and sizes.
-This is mostly due to the split in the breed between working and show Aussies.
+Other qualities that the Australian Shepherd has are: they are funny, have a bark that is part bark and part howl, make funny noises, are beautiful, and come in many colours, shapes and sizes.
+The colour and size variations is mostly due to the split in the breed between working and show Aussies.
 The working dogs are varied with all different kinds of head and body shapes, but can work stock for long periods of time.
 Show Aussies can mostly still herd stock but not on the same level as working bred.
 Show Aussies have a more uniform look.

 Working Versus Show Bred

 It is often thought that the function of a dog will produce the form or look of the dog.
 In the case of working versus show bred dogs of any breed, this is unfortunately not the case.
 Breeding for any look, will automatically reduce the working capability of the dogs born.
 It can’t be argued against this.
 This is fact.
 So many beautiful show Aussies have had their instincts skewed away from working ability due to the focus on a certain look.
 This can be seen by looking at the variety of “looks” in the working Aussies.